wombleton/gitlaw-nz/acts/P/Parental Leave and Employment Protection Act 1987.md

     (2) For the purposes of determining the entitlement of a medical practitioner to whom this section applies to rights and benefits in respect of parental leave and parental leave payment, if, during a 12-month period (or 6-month period, as the case may be), the medical practitioner is employed by more than 1 district health board consecutively, those employments must be treated as 1 employment.

-    (3) A notice published under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][187] but is not a regulation for the purposes of the [Acts and Regulations Publication Act 1989][188].
+    (3) A notice published under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][186] and must be presented to the House of Representatives under [section 41][187] of that Act.

     (4) This section overrides [section 2A][6].

-    Section 2AB: inserted, on 9 November 2004, by [section 8][189] of the Parental Leave and Employment Protection Amendment Act 2004 (2004 No 89).
+    Section 2AB: inserted, on 9 November 2004, by [section 8][188] of the Parental Leave and Employment Protection Amendment Act 2004 (2004 No 89).

-    Section 2AB heading: amended, on 1 July 2006, by [section 46][166] of the Parental Leave and Employment Protection (Paid Parental Leave for Self-Employed Persons) Amendment Act 2006 (2006 No 20).
+    Section 2AB heading: amended, on 1 July 2006, by [section 46][165] of the Parental Leave and Employment Protection (Paid Parental Leave for Self-Employed Persons) Amendment Act 2006 (2006 No 20).

+    Section 2AB(3): replaced, on 5 August 2013, by [section 77(3)][189] of the Legislation Act 2012 (2012 No 119).

 ##### 2AC Multiple employments of teachers

-*   (1) For the purposes of determining the entitlement of a teacher to rights and benefits in respect of parental leave and parental leave payment, if, during a 12-month period (or 6-month period as the case may be), the teacher is employed by more than 1 Board of Trustees to work in more than 1 State school or integrated school (whether concurrently or consecutively), those employments must be treated as 1 employment.
+*   (1) For the purposes of determining the entitlement of a teacher to rights and benefits in respect of parental leave and parental leave payment, if, during a 12-month period (or 6-month period as the case may be), the teacher is employed by more than 1 board of trustees to work in more than 1 State school or integrated school (whether concurrently or consecutively), those employments must be treated as 1 employment.

     (2) In subsection (1),---